The global economy is expected to suffer USD 5.8-8.8 trillion in losses due to the coronavirus pandemic, Asian Development Bank (ADB) said on Friday.

 Of this, the impact on south Asian gross domestic product (GDP) will be to the tune of USD 142-218 billion.

-The GDP in south Asia will also be lower by 3.9-6.0 percent, mainly reflecting the tight restrictions in place in countries like Bangladesh, India and Pakistan, ADB said in is updated assessment of the Potential Economic Impact of COVID-19.
+The GDP in south Asia will also be lower by 3.9-6.0 percent, mainly reflecting the tight restrictions in place in countries like Bangladesh, India, and Pakistan, ADB said in its updated assessment of the Potential Economic Impact of COVID-19.

 The People’s Republic of China (PRC) could suffer losses between USD 1.1 trillion and USD 1.6 trillion.